 725 Bank Street NW // +1 256-353-6284

 Open since 1986, Simp McGhee’s is considered by most to be the premier upscale restaurant of Decatur.
 It is open for dinner only from Monday through Saturday and is closed on Sunday.
-Seafood and steaks with the flavor of New Orleans are prominently featured on the menu, but you’ll also find pasta, duck, lamb, and pork.
+Seafood and steaks with the flavor of New Orleans are prominently featured on the lunch menu, but you’ll also find pasta, duck, lamb, and pork.

 Live music is scheduled regularly at Simp McGhee’s, but probably the most entertaining association comes from the legend of the restaurant’s namesake, riverboat captain William Simpson (Simp) McGhee.
 Between daring antics in his boat, frequenting bars with his pet pig and setting up his best girlfriend as the madam of a large brothel, the stories abound.
 The food is excellent, and the atmosphere is lively, and everything combines to make this a top Decatur, AL restaurant.

 No, this popular candy shop is NOT a restaurant, but you will be sorry if you visit Decatur without stopping in to sample some of these specialties.
 Beginning in 1987, Mary Morgan starting making her daddy’s secret recipe for pralines, and the public responded with cries of “More!
 More!”
 The biggest sellers are now English toffee, brittle, and chocolate-dipped cherries, and in the summertime, there is a selection of housemade gelato flavors that will make your taste buds explode.

 The beautiful store showcases a wide range of gift items, and you can see into the open candy kitchen.
 I dare you to come out without a sack full of sweet treats.
 You will soon see it isn’t all about standard food when you talk about the best places to eat in Decatur.

 608 Holly Street NE // +1 256-355-1045